Title: Superintendent of Mount Moriah Cemetery; farmer, real estate developer

 Comparing salaries with his neighbors, a clerk and a bricklayer made $1300 a year, while a toolmaker and electrician made $2000.
 But in answer to the next census question, whether he had other income, he said yes.
 And what about his father’s compensation as superintendent at Mount Moriah?
 James earned an upper executive’s salary of $3620 in 1939 and he also said he had outside income.

 One more interesting feature of this census was that it asked if the person was living in the same place in 1935.
-Horatio reported his legal residence that year was in Philly.
-James and Mary Ellen Woods, meanwhile, were at the same place, and that place was the upstairs apartment at Mount Moriah’s office.
+Horatio reported his legal residence in 1935 was in Philly.
+James and Mary Ellen Woods, meanwhile, were at the same place, and that place may have been the residence on the right side of Mount Moriah’s gatehouse.
+It didn’t have a street address which would explain why they used the office address, 6201 Kingsessing Ave. and the census lists them there as renters.
 They must have moved in when James took over as superintendent in 1927.
-It didn’t last much longer; James died just after New Years in 1941.
+He died just after New Years in 1941.

-Did the board of directors ask Horatio to take his father’s place?
-Was it pre-arranged by James with the board giving a simple nod of approval?
-Perhaps by this time the board consisted only of Jones family members and cousin George Connell, who was secretary/treasurer after his father died.
+Was it pre-arranged by James that Horatio would take over, with the board giving a simple nod of approval?
+Perhaps by this time the board consisted only of Jones family members and cousin George Connell, who had become secretary/treasurer after his father died.

 Transition